RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

-\##**Comment:** to concatenate the matrix of the *loci* that defined the scheme and matrix of the loci of the validation genomes was used the following scripts:
+\##**Comment:** To concatenate the matrix of the *loci* that defined the scheme and matrix of the loci of the validation genomes was used the following scripts:

 ```bash
 head -n 1 cgMLST_120/cgMLST.tsv > cgMLST_all.tsv